yegor256/blog/_drafts/xembly-intro.md

 In this snippet, I'm using a supplementary script builder, `Directives`, which enables generation of directives in a fluent way.
-Then, I use `Xembler` class, which is similar to "assembler" and applies all specified directives to the `document` object of class `org.w3c.dom.Document`.
+Then, I use `Xembler` class, which is similar to "assembler", to apply all specified directives to the `document` object of class `org.w3c.dom.Document`.

 Additionally, Xembly can be used to build XML documents from scratch and as a replacement for traditional DOM building.
 A quick example: